Onique-Unique/Applicant-Tracking-System-Scanner/README.md

  Using ATS Scanners online for awhile, i was always intrigued on the backend of how these systems actually work and if it can be replicated into python programming.
 It is clearly evident now that it is possible to create an ATS Scanner using python and now the best part is; It is ABSOLUTELY FREE....
 No more having to purchase online subscriptions to use ATS Scanners online, I now have created my own and made my code available to you.
 Enjoy!!

-p.s Newly Updated, This ATS Program now Opens Web Browser - Chrome, Utilizes a Free Online ATS Resume Scanner and Automate the entry fields, filling in resume compare to job description box to get more in-depth insights and a secondary opinion regarding how well your resume matches a job description.
+p.s Newly Updated, This ATS Program now Opens Web Browser - Chrome, Utilizes a Free Online ATS Resume Scanner and Automate the entry fields, filling in resume input box compare to job description input box to get more in-depth insights and a secondary opinion regarding how well your resume matches a job description.